Learn More and ApplyFilm & Television Directing (MFA)

 Major Electives

-Students must choose any graduate level ANI, CP, DOC, FILM, POST, SCWR, or VFX courses or MCS 502.
+Students must choose any graduate level ANI, CP, DOC, FILM, POST, SCWR, or VFX courses or MPOP 502.

 Optional Los Angeles Quarter

 Students may apply to participate in the Los Angeles Quarter Program for the spring of their third year; they will spend 12 weeks in Hollywood doing industry internships, living with their fellow DePaul classmates, and having twice-weekly classes on an industry lot where they will have intimate question and answer sessions with industry professionals in all aspects of the film, TV, and video game world.
-If selected to participate in the LA program, MFA in Film and Television Directing students would take SCWR 446 and FILM 499 in Los Angeles.
+If selected to participate in the LA program, MFA in Film and Television Directing students would take SCWR 446 Filmmakers Seminar and FILM 499 Internships in Media and Design in Los Angeles.

 MFA Thesis